Crossroads: Law and Public Health

 Crossroads: Law and Public Health addresses topics related to the intersection of law and public health.
 This series highlights the perspectives of two attorneys turned academicians and explores legal and policy issues that impact public health.

-Elizabeth Van Nostrand, JD, is an Assistant Professor in the Department of Health Policy and Management at Pitt Public Health, an Adjunct Professor in the School of Law, a recent Robert Wood Johnson Foundation Fellow, Director of Pitt Public Health’s JD/MPH program, and Principal Investigator/Director of the Mid-Atlantic Regional Training Center.
-[Full bio].
+Elizabeth Van Nostrand, JD, is an Associate Professor and the Director of the MPH and JD/MPH Programs in the Department of Health Policy and Management at Pitt Public Health, an Adjunct Professor in the School of Law, a recent Robert Wood Johnson Foundation Fellow, Director of Pitt Public Health’s JD/MPH program, and Principal Investigator/Director of the Mid-Atlantic Regional Training Center.

 (Photo: University of Pittsburgh Graduate School of Public Health)